input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 The Ouroboros Proof of Stake (PoS) Algorithm is the most important part of the protocol.
 It defines the way in which nodes reach consensus about the state of [ledger](/glossary/#ledger).

-Ouroboros is unique as the first proof of stake blockchain protocol based on formal, peer-reviewed academic research.
+Ouroboros is unique as the first proof-of-stake blockchain protocol based on formal, peer-reviewed academic research.

 ## Why Proof of Stake?